botero50/javascript-REST-API-test-framework/README.md

+## Description
-#This framework is using gorest.co.in public APIs to test
+This framework is using gorest.co.in public APIs to test

 ## Setup
 * Run `$ npm install`